- What are the designs on the North Dakota flag and what do they represent?

 Where can you buy a North Dakota flag?

 Star Spangled Flag sells a beautiful North Dakota flag that is 100% made by materials made in the USA!
+You can find it available for sale here.
 They use a tough material and add UV protection which adds to the longevity of the flag.
 They also use superior stitching that helps to prevent fraying and unraveling.
 A big plus is that they provide free shipping!